Can ChatGPT Enable ITS? The Case of Mixed Traffic Control via Reinforcement Learning: Related Work

 \section{Related Work}

 Recent works have studied how Large Language Models (LLMs) can be leveraged in a variety of RL tasks.
 In robotics, LLMs are utilized in planning and navigation by representing the robotic agent's input (state) in natural language, additionally incorporating the input with visual or raw sensor data for grounding.
 This approach demonstrates high data efficiency and generalization to unseen environments~\cite{driess2023palm, sashank2023can}.
+Similarly, using LLMs to guide exploration during training can also help achieve greater sample efficiency~\cite{nottingham2023embodied}.

 Limited research has been found in minimizing the human effort required to generate an effective policy.
 Some works use LLMs to substitute components of MDPs, such as making LLM a surrogate or proxy reward function.
 By using the in-context learning capability of LLMs, hard-to-specify reward functions (e.g., versatility, fairness) have been attempted~\cite{du2023guiding}.
 Meanwhile, other studies have used LLMs to replace a policy entirely~\cite{yang2023foundation, hu2023language}.
 However, to the best of our knowledge, no previous work has directly evaluated the effectiveness of LLMs (with and without them) as a tool to reduce the effort in designing MDP components by novices, comparing the obtained policies with those from experts.